HazimAlblowi/Tic-Tac-Toe/README.md

 ## Uncomplete features:
 - Build online mutilplayer using live database from using Google Firebase. (completed creating and searching for online rooms).

-## Features I would've added if Had more time:
+## Features I would've added if I Had more time:
 - AI opponent.
 - The Ability to change the style.
 - Add sounds effects.